-The Board pays fees to Annuitas for acting as its executive office.
+The Board pays fees to Annuitas for providing management services.
 These fees are based on Annuitas' costs and the proportion of the total services it performs which are provided to the Board.

 The Scheme invests only in the Global Asset Trust (of which the Board is also the trustee).
 The Global Asset Trust holds assets on behalf of the National Provident Fund superannuation schemes.
 The Scheme invests in a range of asset classes through the Global Asset Trust.
+The Board may change the asset allocation of the Scheme from time to time.
+Please see the Board's website at www.npf.co.nz for the current asset allocation.
 Fees and expenses are paid by the Global Asset Trust to the investment managers and custodians, and to various consultants.